mrc-ide/referenced-TI/README.md

 # referenced-TI
-Code for the referenced thermodynamic integration (TI) method of calculating model evidence, used to generate results in the paper ([preprint](https://arxiv.org/abs/2009.03851))
+Code for the referenced thermodynamic integration (TI) method of calculating model evidence, used to generate results in the paper ([PLOS ONE article](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0289889))

-# Simulating normalised constants with referenced thermodynamic integration: application to COVID-19 model selection
+# Application of referenced thermodynamic integration to Bayesian model selection

 authors: Iwona Hawryluk, Swapnil Mishra, Seth Flaxman, Samir Bhatt and Thomas A. Mellan MRC Centre for Global Infectious Disease Analysis, Department of Infectious Disease Epidemiology, Imperial College London